yagoal/yagoal/README.md

 Here are some ideas to get you started:

 - 🔭 I am currently working at Stone Co, as an iOS developer
-- 🌱 I’m currently learning RxSwift and Java Spring
+- 🌱 I’m currently learning RxSwift and SwiftUI
 - ⚡ Fun fact: former brazilian army officer

 <br>